apigee-sme-academy-internal/qwiklabs-hybrid-player/README.md

 [ ] probes for runtime and trace readiness

-[ ] fix envsubst 0b file creation
+[x] fix envsubst 0b file creation

-[ ] for some vars like REGION, ZONE, make defaults if not defined
+[x] for some vars like REGION, ZONE, make defaults if not defined

+[ ] assessment: poc
+[ ] assessment: lab implementation

 ## Diagnostics